-Effective April 1, 2023, Tata Chemicals (Soda Ash) Partners, a wholly-owned subsidiary, converted from a Partnership to a Limited Liability Company (LLC), with the company name also changing to Tata Chemicals Soda Ash Partners LLC ("TCSAP").
+Effective April 1, 2023, Tata Chemicals (Soda Ash) Partners, a wholly-owned subsidiary, converted from a Partnership to a Limited Liability Company (LLC), with the Company name also changing to Tata Chemicals Soda Ash Partners LLC ("TCSAP").
+ALCAD is an equally-owned joint venture between TCSAP and Church & Dwight, Inc. ("C&D") (collectively, the "Partners").
 On April 3, 2023, TC (Soda Ash) Partners Holdings ("TCSAP Holdings") contributed its 99% interest in TCSAP to its wholly-owned subsidiary TCSAP LLC, which was subsequently merged on April 3, 2023 with TCSAP, with the latter surviving.
 Effective May 31, 2023, TCSAP Holdings was merged with TCSAP, with the latter surviving.
 Effective June 1, 2023, VHI, TCNA's parent company was merged with TCNA, with the latter surviving.
 As a result of these legal reorganizations (collectively, the "Reorganization"), the only remaining entities in the consolidated financial statements are TCNA, TCSAP, and ALCAD.

-For the purposes of these consolidated financial statements, fiscal 2024 is defined as the twelve month year ended March 31, 2024 and fiscal 2023 is defined as the twelve month year ended March 31, 2023.
+For the purposes of these consolidated financial statements, fiscal 2025 is defined as the twelve-month year ended March 31, 2025 and fiscal 2024 is defined as the twelve-month year ended March 31, 2024.